- Planning for your Photography Workshop - January 27, 2020

 They’re soon going to want to shoot in RAW format to create those unprocessed images to harness the power of that new fancy camera.
 But now what do they do with the RAW images?

 This leads me to a requirement that all photographers must accept.
-They need to learn t o use post processing software.
+They need to learn to use post-processing software.
 I mean Lightroom or Photoshop.
 Those two words alone bring fear and confusion to the eyes of most newcomers and those of an older generation not versed in the technologies of our photographic world.
-They soon realize that the prepackage software that came with the camera will not take them very far.
+They soon realize that the prepackaged software that came with the camera will not take them very far.

 The black art of Photoshop is looming and they’re reluctant to step into the waters, but they must if they want to move forward in a creative way with the art of modern digital photography.

 The Internet is awash with directions on how to operate these software systems.
-But frankly, these pre-recorded onli
+But frankly, these pre-recorded online tutorials

-e tutorials can only take you so far.
-If you never have done any photo editing, it takes some time to become familiar with the terminology and techniques required.
+can only take you so far.
+If you have never done any photo editing, it takes some time to become familiar with the terminology and techniques required.

 This learning process between human beings has been going on for thousands of years and has been proven quite effective.